European-Unified-ID/EUID-docs/api/v2/endpoints/post-token-generate.md

 #### Optout

-Here is an example response when the `policy` parameter is included in the request, with a value of `1`, and the user has opted out.
-In all other scenarios, if the user has opted out, the tokens are returned (see [Successful Response](#successful-response) above).
+Here is an example response when the the user has opted out.

 ```json
 {